-The University of La Verne College of Law offers an extracurricular certificate program in legal research.
+The University of La Verne College of Law and Public Service offers an extracurricular certificate program in legal research.
 By completing this program, students earn a credential they can list proudly on their resumes as proof of the research skills they offer prospective employers.

 What Does It Take?